kgiusti/dispatch-tester/benchmarks/test-configurations/router-artemis/README.txt

 A router fronting access to the Artemis broker.

+Clients connect to the router on port 5672.

 broker.xml configures Artemis on port 10000 with a queue 'benchmark' defined.
 Easiest things is to create a new artemis instance and then